Milstein-type Schemes for Hyperbolic SPDEs: Well-posedness and Stability

 \section{Well-posedness and Stability}

 This section contains the well-posedness and stability results required to prove the convergence result in the next section.
 Here, well-posedness shall be understood in the sense of existence and uniqueness of mild solutions to \eqref{eq:SEE} satisfying an a priori estimate.
-Stability refers to pointwise stability of the rational Milstein scheme. \begin{definition} We call $U\in L_\calP^0(\Omega;C([0,T];X))$ a \emph{mild solution} to \eqref{eq:SEE} if a.s. for all $t\in[0,T]$
+Stability refers to pointwise stability of the rational Milstein scheme, i.e.\ moment bounds uniform in the number of time steps. \begin{definition} We call $U\in L_\calP^0(\Omega;C([0,T];X))$ a \emph{mild solution} to \eqref{eq:SEE} if a.s.\ for all $t\in[0,T]$